 Trained in General Pediatrics and Pediatric Cardiology in Rostock (Germany) and Kiel (Germany) from 2002-2010 and did additional training in Adult Congenital Heart Disease in Kiel (Germany) which I finished in 2014.
 I specialized in Cardiovascular Magnetic Resonance Imaging (CMR) and have a further special interest in cardiomyopathies.
 Currently, I am working as a consultant pediatric cardiologist at the Royal Brompton Hospital in London (United Kingdom) where I am responsible for the CMR imaging program in pediatric patients and contribute to the care of pediatric patients with acquired and congenital heart disease.
 I received my MD from the Medical University Luebeck in 2006 (Germany) and finished my “Habilitation” (PhD equivalent; University Hospital Kiel, Germany) in 2014.
 Since 2016, I am the secretary of the Association for European Pediatric and Congenital Cardiology Imaging Working Group.

-Wendy is Assistant Professor of Pediatrics and a pediatric interventional cardiologist at Cincinnati Children’s Hospital Medical Center.
+Assistant Professor of Pediatrics and Associate Director of Interventional Pediatric Cardiology at the University of Michigan Congenital Heart Center, C.S.
+Mott Children’s Hospital.
 She obtained her medical degree from Albert Einstein College of Medicine in 2006 then completed pediatric residency at Children’s Hospital Oakland in Oakland, CA in 2009.
 She received both her categorical and interventional pediatric cardiology training at the University of Michigan in Ann Arbor, MI.
-She has been faculty at Cincinnati Children’s Hospital since 2014.
 Her clinical and research interests include single ventricle physiology, transcatheter pulmonary valves, and quality improvement within the cardiac catheterization laboratory.